clearlinux/clear-linux-documentation/source/clear_containers.rst

 Clear Containers operate better when a number of host kernel features and optimizations are applied:

-* Enabling Kernel Samepage Merging (KSM) in the host kernel is recommended to allow efficient page sharing of VM pages.
-Kernel documentation:
-  Documentation/vm/ksm.txt  Config symbol: CONFIG_KSM
+* Enabling :abbr:`Kernel Samepage Merging (KSM)` in the host kernel is recommended for efficient page sharing of VM pages.
+Kernel documentation can be found in Documentation/vm/ksm.txt  Config symbol: ``CONFIG_KSM``
 * Ensuring KVM VM startup times have been optimized by using a kernel version >= v4.0, or by backporting appropriate patches if your kernel version is v4.0 or lower.